Exerqtor/Voron/Mods/fume_pack/README.md

 - [This is how the fans is supposed to look after cutting](https://raw.githubusercontent.com/Exerqtor/Voron/main/Mods/fume_pack/pics/fancut1.png).

 Regarding cutting the fans i will try to either make a little guide, or at least a cuting guide so you can mark of where to cut them correctly.

+The fan holes in the rear panel should be 38mm, some wiggle room is allowed (within reason).

 ## And finally, choose the main body who suits your needs the best, both "5-bolt" and "13-bolt" version have three variants with PTFE holes either on all three sides, both sides OR rear only (like stock Voron)